-- Describe how the activities will improve your teaching (develop your own pedagogical content knowledge as it relates to your field); - Describe how new learning materials or strategies are guided by research on teaching and learning, as well as advances within your discipline; - Describe how the specific activities support your educational goals; - Show you can do it! (preliminary results count here too!); - Highlight what you've already done: include the obvious but extend your reach to include innovative change and outreach.
-Important, however, that the activities be doable.
+- Describe how the activities will improve your teaching (develop your own pedagogical content knowledge as it relates to your field); - Describe how new learning materials or strategies are guided by research on teaching and learning, as well as advances within your discipline; - Describe how the specific activities support your educational goals; - Show you can do it! (preliminary results count here too!); Describe how they build on your successes as an educator. - Highlight what you've already done: extend your reach to include innovative change and outreach.